The Ohio State University requires a minimum of 120 semester credit hours to complete a bachelor's degree.

-Ohio State does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Ohio State accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Ohio State has a summer session, so students can earn credits during the summer.

-Around 86% of students who started college at Ohio State complete all the credits required within six years.
+NOTE: Around 88% of students who start college at Ohio State finish the requirements for graduation within six years.

 Ohio State offers an orientation program before the start of fall classes to prepare new students for college life.